griffijt/CAPM/README.md

 - N is small.
 I started investing in January 2020, so the data is not too robust.

 ### Analysis
-Based on returns up to August 2021 both models appear to be signficant based on an F-test at the 5% significance level.
+Based on returns up to August 2021 both models are signficant based on an F-test at the 5% significance level.

 RRSP:
 - This portfolio contains the following five ETFs: